-Department of Defense (DOD) medical providers in Europe are stepping up efforts to identify civilian providers of hormone therapy and other sex-change treatments for the children of U.S. military personnel stationed abroad, Stars and Stripes reported Wednesday.
+Physicians providing medical care for the Department of Defense (DOD) in Europe are actively looking for doctors who are willing to prescribe hormone therapy and other sex-change treatments for U.S. military kids living abroad, Stars and Stripes reported Wednesday.

-Tricare is “actively working to identify additional clinics who can provide care” to dependents of American servicemembers seeking sex change options, a spokesperson for the Landstuhl hospital serving the Rheinland-Pfalz Army base in Germany, told Stars and Stripes.
+Tricare is “actively working to identify additional clinics who can provide care” to children of American service members trying to change their gender, a spokesperson for the Landstuhl hospital serving the Rheinland-Pfalz Army base in Germany, told Stars and Stripes.

-Staff shortages at Landstuhl prompted it to stop accepting new patients in October, the spokesperson explained.
+Due to staff shortages at Landstuhl, they were forced to stop accepting new patients in October, the spokesperson said.

-A study found that the number of transgender minors in the military health system increased from 135 in 2010 to 528 within the first four months of 2017, Reuters reported.
+According to Reuters, a study found that the number of transgender minors in the military health system increased from 135 in 2010 to 528 within the first four months of 2017.

 Just two clinics within an hour’s drive of Landstuhl offer transition-related procedures, Stars and Stripes reported.